21st Theater Sustainment Command: History

 During the next several years, important missions and units were assigned to the 21st and, in June 1981, the President of the United States elevated the commander's position to lieutenant general, reflecting the organization's status as a Theater Army Area Command.
 Accordingly, on 18 October 1988, 21st Support Command was officially re-designated the 21st Theater Army Area Command.

 After the dissolution of the Soviet Union, U.S. forces in Europe began a reduction in personnel to accompany the reduced threat.
 Authorizations for both military and civilian positions were decreased substantially and, in 1993, the grade of the 21st TAACOM commander was returned to major general.

 On 18 October 2000 the 21st TAACOM structure was replaced by the Army and U.S. Army Europe and transformed into the 21st Theater Sustainment Command (TSC).
 In 2006, the 21st TSC HQ further changed by absorbing some functions of some of its former units, such as the 200th MMC (Material Management, formerly the US Army Material Command, Europe,(MATCOM) located in Zweibruecken, and 1st TMCA (Transportation Movement Control) because these units deactivated.
-This restructuring was needed to meet the needs of the Army and the nation in the 21st century, by becoming a deploy able force.
-This change made the 21st the Army's largest forward deployed unit and a major forward presence, in theater logistics organization in support of Central Region, Europe.
+This change made the 21st the Army's largest forward deployed military formation.
+The command stayed a major forward presence in theater logistics in support of Central Region, Europe.

 Throughout this evolution the 21st has retained the lineage and honors, distinguishing flag (colors), and distinctive unit badge and shoulder sleeve insignia of the "FIRST IN SUPPORT!"

-Current Structure
+Structure 2023

+As of May 2023 21st Theater Sustainment Command consists of the following units: